2000BC – The origins of Jiu-Jitsu

 2009 – Establishment of GB Regional Divisions

 Gracie Barra has turned into a worldwide organization.
 Depending on the demand for Jiu-Jitsu and leadership of the people involved with the sport locally, regional growth can happen quickly and then the need for the establishment of a local office emerges.
-Although GB is a global organization, the reality of each school is local, and so are the challenges they face.
-To better support the growth of local schools all over the world, Gracie Barra is committed to creating regional divisions that work closely with the instructors and students for the optimal growth of the schools and quality instruction.
-Gracie Barra currently has regional divisions responsible for North America, Oceania, Europe, and Brazil.
+Although GB is a global organization, the reality of each GB School is local, and so are the challenges they face.
+To better support the growth of GB Schools all over the world, Gracie Barra is committed to creating regional divisions that work closely with the instructors and students for the optimal growth of the schools and quality instruction.
+Gracie Barra currently has regional divisions responsible for North America, Oceania, Europe, Japan, and Brazil.
 Some of Master Carlos’ closest students live locally and run the office dealing with the schools on a daily basis.

 2010 – Gracie Barra Franchising Program Begins

 While this vision may sound ambitious today, our entire organization and its people are adapting in the pursuit of this goal for the many years to come.
-The Gracie Barra team is dedicated to bringing the art of Brazilian Jiu-Jitsu to hundreds of thousands of people worldwide through the hands of qualified instructors.
+The Gracie Barra team is dedicated to bringing the art of Jiu-Jitsu to hundreds of thousands of people worldwide through the hands of qualified instructors.

 The establishment of GB’s Franchising Program in 2010 was one of the most important accomplishments on our recent history.
 Through the systems and tools of this program, we will be able to provide the kind of support GB Schools and instructors need for hundreds of people within their communities with the Jiu-Jitsu Lifestyle.

 The Gracie Barra Franchise Program started in California and is now available throughout the United States, Canada, and Australia.
 Gracie Barra is committed in its effort to expand its reach worldwide.